vuiets/valon/README.md

 # valon

-A place for your photos, as imagined by @daneden.
+:camera: A place for your photos, as imagined by [@daneden](https://github.com/daneden).

-## Prerequisites
+### Prerequisites

-You will need the following things properly installed.
+You will need the following things.

 * [Git](http://git-scm.com/)
 * [Node.js](http://nodejs.org/) (with NPM)